yaxis1/crudapp-circleci-docker-k8s/README.md

 # Dev-Ops
- Development and Operations for CRUD app
+ Development and Operations for CRUD app <br />

 This project illustrates the collaboration of development and operational stages of application development.